Having wisdom tooth extraction? Read this list of more than 33 foods you can eat after wisdom teeth removal and which ones to avoid.

 Dry socket is a painful condition that sometimes happens after you have wisdom tooth surgery.
 A dry socket is when the blood clot at the surgical area fails to develop, or it dislodges or dissolves before the wound has healed.

-- Hard foods, crunchy foods such as steak, popcorn, nuts, hard candy, and chips that can cause pain or dislodge the blood clot
+- Hard foods, crunchy foods such as steak, popcorn, nuts, hard candy, and chips can cause pain or dislodge the blood clot

 - Acidic foods like citrus fruits, tomatoes, onions, and vinegar